What Are the Best Wooden Arrows?

 - No two arrows are the same, and that can make consistency difficult.
 That can be frustrating, especially if you're a consistency-obsessed archer.
 But, the flip side of that is, any difficulty you have in groupings is explained away by the imperfection of arrow!
 This sounds like a cop-out, but it's kind of true: no two wooden arrows are the same.
-If you're having trouble making groupings, hey—it's not your fault!
+If you're having trouble making groupings, hey—it might not be your fault!
 All these arrows are different!

 - Because no two arrows are the same, they're not a great fit for competitive archery.
 You will, of course, be able to find traditional competitions or competitions that use wooden arrows, but most competitions will require you to use more modern arrows made from carbon, aluminum, or a carbon/aluminum hybrid.

 - The feather vanes get wet.
 That can be a bummer, because it adds some weight to the arrow, and will result is slightly different flight results.
 Not a game-ender, though.

 - They damage easily.
 They can be delicate, and chip / splinter / warp / get dinged up in a way that affects arrow flight.
 Plus, despite the protective coverings and chemical coatings some of them have, they're very susceptible to weather and material decay.

 So, some good, some bad.
 Just like everything else.
 On the whole, though, I feel like the advantages outweigh the negatives.
 But, maybe I'm biased!
 It's up to you to decide.

 If you're looking for wooden arrows, that's awesome, and I wish you all the best.
 But it can be a ton of fun to make them yourself.
 It reveals an aspect of archery that's totally hidden until you experience it: the craftmanship of the sport.
 The *creative* side of the sport.